Homemade Almond Milk is so easy to make you will be amazed. Creamy and delicious. Packed full of vitamins and minerals too. I want a glass right now.

 - Fine cheesecloth or a Nut Milk Bag

-- Soak the almonds in 2 cups water from 3 hours to overnight so that they will soften a bit.
+- Soak the almonds in 2 cups water from 1 hour to overnight so that they will soften a bit.
+If you have a very powerful blender then you don't have to soak at all.

-- You can even let them soak for 2 days but not necessary.
+- You can even let them soak for 2 days but it's not necessary.

 - Drain the almonds and rinse clean in a sieve.